-Using scripts provided at installation, you can create the iqdemo database and a configuration file that helps start it easily.
+Use the script provided at installation to create the iqdemo database and the configuration file to start it easily.

 This configuration file, called iqdemo.cfg, contains all the parameters necessary to start the demo database.
-See "Creating and using an IQ demo database" in Quick Start to create and start the demo database.
+See Quick Start > Demo database > Creating and using an IQ demo database.